News from all the Summer Programs

 TSP Musical: Windcatcher

 TSP students performed the original musical Windcatcher in the Palmer Center twice on the evening of August 9.
-Mikey Rosenbaum directed Windcatcher, Kyle Adkins and Rosenbaum wrote the libretto, and TJ Liquori, Adkins, and Rosenbaum wrote the music, lyrics, and story.
+Michael Rosenbaum directed Windcatcher, Kyle Adkins and Rosenbaum wrote the libretto, and TJ Liquori, Adkins, and Rosenbaum wrote the music, lyrics, and story.

 Music Director/Accompanist: TJ Liquori